Changissnz/nu_merchant_principal/README.md

 then strategies of feedforwarding constitute one of the greatest essences in the outcomes of determinism, by pre-deterministically playing things at least one step ahead.

+The dynamism of information valuable to arbitrary contexts is broad enough for feedforwarding to also be of a similar magnitude in broadness of exemplification.
+Proceeding illustrations of feedforwarding are a part of the precision curse's information acquisition & utility.
+One important sub-class of feedforwarding is external multi-agent activity.